saisathwikb-HW/Parameterized-Set-Associative-Cache-Controller/README.md

 ## Functional Verification

-The controller was verified using twelve standalone testbenches covering normal operation and corner cases.
+The controller was verified using 11 standalone testbenches covering normal operation and corner cases.

 | Testbench | Description |
 |------------|-------------|